EvotecIT/PSEventViewer/Docs/Custom-Providers.md

 # Custom Windows Event providers

-EventViewerX makes a real manifest-based Windows Event provider a build-once, deploy-many artifact.
+EventViewerX makes a real manifest-based Windows Event provider a build-once, deploy-many artifact without requiring a Windows development toolchain.

 You define named and typed fields in a PowerShell hashtable, JSON, or C# model.
-A developer or CI machine compiles one `.evxprovider` package.
-Target machines install that package without the Windows SDK, Visual Studio, a C# compiler, generated source, or a package repository.
+Any Windows machine running EventViewerX or PSEventViewer can compile one `.evxprovider` package in-process.
+The build and target machines do not need the Windows SDK, Visual Studio, MSVC, a C# compiler, generated source, or a package repository.

 ## The workflow

 1. Define provider identity, channels, events, messages, and payload fields.
 2. Validate the definition.
-3. Build and optionally sign an `.evxprovider` on a controlled build host.
+3. Build and optionally sign an `.evxprovider` wherever the module or library is available.
 4. Distribute the single package through normal software deployment.
 5. Install it elevated on each target.
 6. Write events by event name and field name.
 7. Build upgrades against the released package as a compatibility baseline.
 8. Retain old resources so historical EVTX messages remain renderable.

-The Windows SDK/MSVC resource tools are needed only for step 3.
+EventViewerX writes the Windows message table, event metadata, and resource-only PE directly in managed code.
 Runtime event writes use the registered manifest and native Windows Eventing API.

 ## PowerShell: hashtable to working provider